aghArdeshir/aghardeshir.github.io/blog/merge-request-mastery.md

 ## 🗨️ Comments {#comments}

 Leave the "Resolve" button on comments for the author of the comment.
 If you think you have addressed a requested change, the best thing to do is to leave a note: "Thanks, Done!" preferably with a link to the commit that solves the requested change.
 Or if the comment is just asking questions, reply to the question and, again, leave it unresolved for the reviewer to come back and read the replies on their comments.
 This way the reviewer gets a chance to double-check the comment, make sure you understood the comment correctly, review the new change if there is any, and if all is good, they can resolve the comment.
-Otherwise they can continue requesting changes or asking follow-up questions in the thread of the comment.
+Otherwise, they can continue requesting changes or asking follow-up questions in the thread of the comment.

 If anyone else resolves the reviewer's comment, they never know the conclusion on a question/request they had in their mind.
 The review process is not a one-time thing.
 It's more of a back-and-forth communication.
 Reviewers can use the "resolving" of the comments as a way to track their review process.
 Then one time they resolve a comment, they notice now all the comments are resolved by themselves, and if all comments are resolved and all files are viewed, it means the MR can be approved. ✅